bmorris3/kelp/docs/kelp/reflected.rst

     from kelp.theano import reflected_phase_curve, thermal_phase_curve

-Note that we have imported the phase curve functions from the ``theano`` module, because we will be using PyMC3 to construct the model and draw posterior samples.
+Note that we have imported the phase curve functions from the ``theano`` module, because we will be using PyMC to construct the model and draw posterior samples.

 Now we will define the system parmaeters that we will use to construct the phase